johnthesmith/shoggoth/README.md

-# Shoggoth
+# Intro

-This is [Shoggoth](https://github.com/johnthesmith/shab) neural network with visual control.
+1. To create truly universal consciousness:
+    1. it should not be linked to human consciousness and habits, perhaps they are limited by evolution;
+    0. it should not be focused on narrow tasks, they are a means, not an end;
+    0. it should not be centralized;
+    0. it should be free for development and exists.

+Perhaps it will be *Shoggoth*.

 ## Run

-Shoggoth is building at Ubuntu 18.04 and more.
+1. Shoggoth is building at Ubuntu 20.04 and more.

-You need to install the following components:
+2. You need to install the following components:

 ```
 sudo apt install libglfw3 libglfw3-dev libglu1-mesa-dev